-- In addition to the monthly payments, dependent families are eligible for rehabilitation, grants and additional fringe benefits, such as payment for assistance with daily activities due to a medical handicap, help in purchasing a vehicle, loans and grants for housing, assistance with mobility, assistance with housing and a marriage grant for orphans, as well as other grants and fringe benefits. - Grants to cover mourning expenses are paid to widows/widowers and to bereaved parents, and, lacking these, another surviving blood relation shall be eligible, the aim being to help with the expenses involved in mourning.
+In addition to the monthly payments, dependent families are eligible for rehabilitation, grants and additional fringe benefits, such as payment for assistance with daily activities due to a medical handicap, help in purchasing a vehicle, loans and grants for housing, assistance with mobility, assistance with housing and a marriage grant for orphans, as well as other grants and fringe benefits.

+Grants to cover mourning expenses - are paid to widows/widowers and to bereaved parents, and, lacking these, another surviving blood relation shall be eligible, the aim being to help with the expenses related to the mourning periods.